-There is one clear exception, though: you will have to pay income tax on any “unrelated business activities.”
+There is one clear exception, though: you will have to pay income tax on revenue from unrelated business activities.

 The IRS categorizes unrelated activities as when an “organization is regularly engaged in a trade or business not substantially related to furthering the nonprofit exempt purposes.”